Final Salary Pension Transfer Advice

 This type of pension provides a guaranteed income for life.
 Your final salary is used to calculate benefits, or it can be based on the average salary earned during membership of the scheme.

-When it comes to specialist advice on defined benefit /final salary pensions, not all financial advisers have the FCA permissions needed.
+When it comes to specialist advice on defined benefit pensions, not all financial advisers have the FCA permissions needed.

 And, everything we recommend is tailored to you and what you want to do, not just the figures.

-With Final Salary pensions, there’s quite a bit of work involved in looking at whether your options for accessing your pension good idea for you.
+With final salary pension advice, there’s quite a bit of work involved in looking at whether transferring is a good idea for you.
 It’s not just about getting a form signed.

-Our specialist team are fantastic at dealing with all the difficult bits, so all you need to do is decide what lifestyle you want in retirement.
+Our Pension Specialists are fantastic at dealing with all the difficult bits, so all you need to do is work with your Joslin Rhodes planner to decide what lifestyle you want in retirement.

 What does your retirement look like?